streannsdk/streann-inside-ad-sdk-react-native/README.md

         insideAdHeight={adHeight}
         // here we recive back the ads event insideAdEvents={adEvents}
         // enter the screen where you wish to load the ad (ex.
-Login, Splash screen, etc.) (optional parameter, default value: '') insideAdScreen=''
+Splash or Video Player) (optional parameter, default value: '') insideAdScreen=''
         //isAdMuted - choose if you want your ad to be muted or not (optional parameter, default value: false) insideAdIsMuted={true}